photokandyStudios/PKVideoThumbnail/readme.md

 cordova plugin add com.photokandy.videothumbnail
 ```

+## Features

+The plugin supports the following abilities:

+* Request the thumbnail at a specific resolution (if supported by the platform)

+* Request a thumbnail from a specific timestamp within the video

+* Pass the thumbnail in an ArrayBuffer or Base64 String rather than storing to a file

+* Use cdvfile:// instead of file://

 ## Use

 All interaction with the library is through `window.PKVideoThumbnail`.
 To request a thumbnail from a video file, simply: